Appellation d'origine contrôlée: European Union

 Most products with an AOC designation also have a protected designation of AOP under EU law.
-For those products, only the PDO or AOP designation can be used.
+For those products, only the EU PDO/AOP designation can be used.
 However, wines with a PDO/AOP status can still use the French AOC designation.

-After Brexit, all geographic indications already established under EU law as of December 31, 2020 are also recognized under UK law, according to Article 54, paragraph 2 of the withdrawal treaty.
+After Brexit, all geographic indications already established under EU law as of 31 December 2020 are also recognized under UK law, according to Article 54, paragraph 2 of the withdrawal treaty.

 Other EU countries

 Many other countries have based their controlled place name systems on the French AOC classification.
 Italy's Denominazione di Origine Controllata and Denominazione di Origine Controllata e Garantita followed the model set by the French AOC, and the EU standard for Quality Wines Produced in Specified Regions (QWpsr) also corresponds closely.

 While Spain's denominación de origen is very similar, the classification of Rioja in 1925 and Sherry in 1933 preceded the French AOC system by a few years and show that Spain's DdO system developed parallel to France's AOC system to some extent.
 Similarly, Germany's Qualitätswein bestimmter Anbaugebiete is a wine classification system based on geographic region, but it differs from the AOC in important ways.
 Qualitätswein bestimmter Anbaugebiete wines are commonly seen as less prestigious than Qualitätswein mit Prädikat, making it more similar to the Vin de Pays or Vin Délimité de Qualité Supérieure systems.

 Portugal's Denominação de Origem Controlada, Austria's Districtus Austria Controllatus, South Africa's Wine of Origin, and Switzerland's AOC-IGP are all similar to the French AOC system as well.